yadamit/quadrotor_model/README.md

 ## Quadrotor Model
 This is the approximation of quadrotor model 'IRIS' using Neural Networks.

-## Quadrotor Model
-This is the approximation of quadrotor model 'IRIS' using Neural Networks.

 ### State Space
 The state space of the quadrotor is